What is migratory arthritis?

 Migratory arthritis occurs when pain spreads from one joint to another.
 In this type of arthritis, the first joint may start to feel better before pain starts in a different joint.
 Although migratory arthritis can affect people who have other forms of arthritis, it can also result from a serious illness.

 Arthritis is a broad term that describes joint inflammation (swelling).
-Pain occurs when the joint space between the bones swell up.
-This can happen over many years or suddenly.
+Pain occurs when the joint space between the bones swells up.
+This can happen over many years, or it can occur suddenly.
 Migratory arthritis is most prevalent in cases of:

-- gout, a form caused by crystal buildups between joints
+- Gout: a form of arthritis caused by crystal buildups between joints

 Chronic inflammation is often a determining factor in the way arthritis spreads.
 In RA, the destruction of joint tissues can increase the risk of migratory arthritis.
 Chronic swelling associated with lupus can cause migration of pain at any time.
 Patients with gout often experience pain from crystallization between joints in the toes first before it migrates to other joints.